YMCA THINGAMAJIG INVENTION CONVENTION | YMCA DC

 When the novel coronavirus disrupted everyone’s lives in 2020, the Y had to cancel the large in-person event, but recognized that keeping youth engaged and learning was more important than ever.
 Using the THINGAMAJIG concepts of thinking creatively and embracing technology, a virtual version of this important event was created for 2020 and 2021.
 In 2022, a hybrid version was introduced, combining opportunities for youth to create inventions at home or at day camps, and hosting a smaller-scale in-person THINGAMAJIG day that was also live-streamed.
 In

 For THINGAMAJIG 2023, the Y was delighted to be able to return in-person with a fun-filled event held at the United States Patent & Trademark Office (USPTO) in Alexandria, Virginia.
-THINGAMAJIG 2024 celebrates 30 years of innovative opportunties to spark STEM excitement for young people.
-Please join us at the USPTO on July 30, 2024 for a day filled with hands-on exhibits, challenges and workshops.
-The 30th Annual THINGAMAJIG Invention Convention will inspire children to utilize their creativity and strategic thinking skills with exciting opportunities to learn, play and be inspired through STEM.
+THINGAMAJIG 2025 celebrates 31 years of innovative opportunties to spark STEM excitement for young people.
+Please join us at the USPTO on Thursday, July 31, 2025 for a day filled with hands-on exhibits, challenges and workshops.
+The 31st Annual THINGAMAJIG Invention Convention will inspire children to utilize their creativity and strategic thinking skills with exciting opportunities to learn, play and be inspired through STEM.
 Connecting Today … for Tomorrow!

 SCHEDULE